Protecting Your Rights After Divorce & Separation

 The final outcome of a divorce can have a significant impact on your financial and parental rights.
 With so much at stake, it is important that you have qualified legal counsel

 to protect your rights before, during and after divorce & separation.

 In Massachusetts, you can find the effective representation you require at Mavrides Law.
-Based in Boston, Massachusetts (with a second office in Quincy, MA), Mavrides Law provides clients with highly personalized and responsive service throughout the difficult process of divorce.
+Based in Boston, Massachusetts, Mavrides Law provides clients with highly personalized and responsive service throughout the difficult process of divorce.
 The divorce lawyers work closely with clients to achieve lasting solutions to divorce disputes that put clients in a positive position for the future.